-Green Mosque & Tomb The Green Mosque, located in Bursa, Turkey, was constructed by the renowned architect Hacı Ivaz Pasha at the request of Ottoman Sultan Celebi Mehmet between 1415 and 1419 years in Bursa, Turkey.
-Ornamentations and handiworks were made by period painters Haci Ali and Ilyas Ali.
-Famous artist Mehmet Mecnun furnished this magnificent mosque with splendid tiles too.
-Green Mosque is composed of a mausoleum, madrasah and Turkish Baths.
-The mihrab in the Green mosque is a brilliant example of tile art.
-The tiles are bluish green and decorated with turquoise ornaments.
-The name of the mosque 'Green' is actually coming from this mihrab.
-One of the most notable features in the Green Mosque is its tile mosaics.
-The muezzin's pulpit and Sultan's dais are decorated with exquisite tiles as well.
-The Green Mosque was intentionally built as a reverse T-plan and was made with marble in the facades.
-Within this mosque, reside four adorned windows, including two mihrabs and four niches with railings where incomplete scriptures are engraved on them around the center of each window.
-The interesting architecture is among one of Bursa's most beautiful mosques due to its beauty masqueraded by ornamental stonework.
-The stalactite gateway of the mosque was completed in three years and it has a monumental sight.
-You can get information about the building of mosque from the inscription upon that gateway which is 2-3 meters long.
-There are two Byzantine columns inside this vestibule.
-This vestibule opens to side rooms at the eastern and western parts, which are groined vaulted, with low entrances opening to the middle chamber.
-The masterpiece of the mosque with a tile-adorned mihrab painting portraying geometric patterns.
-The iron accents and doors, windows, and cabinets were all expertly crafted as well.
-Since the Green Mosque has an unfinished construction, it is believed to also be used for meetings by various officials at some point in its history.
-These may have been due to sudden death of the Sultan or because new power was being executed in Istanbul during this time period.
+Green Mosque & Tomb The Green Mosque, located in Bursa, Turkey, was constructed by the renowned architect Hacı Ivaz Pasha upon the request of Ottoman Sultan Celebi Mehmet, between 1415 and 1419.
+The mosque's interior ornamentations and handiwork were made by period painters Haci Ali and Ilyas Ali.
+Famous artist Mehmet Mecnun furnished the mosque with splendid tiles as well.
+Along with the mosque, there is also a mausoleum, a madrasah, and Turkish Baths.
+The mihrab in the Green Mosque is a magnificent example of tile art.
+Its bluish-green tiles are adorned with turquoise ornaments, and the mosque takes its name from this mihrab.
+The Green Mosque is well-known for its tile mosaics, which decorate the muezzin's pulpit and Sultan's dais.
+The Green Mosque was intentionally built in a reverse T-plan, and its facades were made with marble.
+There are four adorned windows in the mosque, each containing two mihrabs and four niches with railings where incomplete scriptures are engraved around the center of each window.
+Its interesting architecture and ornamental stonework make it one of the most beautiful mosques in Bursa.
+The construction of the Green Mosque's impressive stalactite gateway took three years to complete, and it presents a monumental sight.
+Visitors can learn about the mosque's construction history from the 2-3 meter long inscription on the gateway.
+Within the vestibule, two Byzantine columns can be found.
+From there, the vestibule opens up to side rooms on the eastern and western parts, which have groined vaults and low entrances leading to the middle chamber.
+The mosque's masterpiece is undoubtedly the tile-adorned mihrab painting, which features intricate geometric patterns.
+Iron accents, doors, windows, and cabinets throughout the mosque were also expertly crafted.
+As the Green Mosque remains unfinished, it is believed to have been used for meetings by various officials at some point in its history, perhaps due to the sudden death of the Sultan or because of the rise of new power in Istanbul during this period.
 Green Tomb The Green Tomb, situated in Bursa, was established in 1421 by Sultan Çelebi Mehmet and it is positioned above the Green Mosque.
-The building's design is attributed to the skilled architect Haci Ivaz Pasha is responsible for its architectural accomplishment, making it a prime example of Ottoman architecture.
-One of the most important mausoleums in Bursa is known as Green due to its green tiles.
-The tomb faces an octagonal design with a burial vault--the lowest floor has a Seljuk-style dome.
-The eight compartments have magnificent windows that evoke an image of heaven above with verses from the Koran and Prophet Mohammad's deeds on their window pediments made from bullet-shaped tiles.
-The mihrab in the extraordinary tile-work of this tomb fascinates people today, so it is regarded as an artistic masterpiece.
-In the middle of this octagonal green tomb are the many sarcophagi corresponding to Çelebi Sultan Mehmet, his sons and daughters.
-Also poems written on white, blue, yellow and navy tiles, also adorn the interior of the Green Tomb, adding to its magnificence.
+The building's design is attributed to the skilled architect Haci Ivaz Pasha and is considered a fine example of Ottoman architecture.
+The Green Tomb is one of the most significant mausoleums in Bursa, renowned for its green tiles.
+Its octagonal design features a burial vault, with the Seljuk-style dome located on the lowest floor.
+The tomb's eight compartments feature magnificent windows, decorated with verses from the Koran and Prophet Mohammad's deeds on their window pediments made from bullet-shaped tiles, evoking an image of heaven above.
+The tile-work mihrab in this tomb is truly fascinating and is regarded as an artistic masterpiece.
+Inside the octagonal structure, there are several sarcophagi corresponding to Çelebi Sultan Mehmet, his sons and daughters.
+Poems, written on white, blue, yellow, and navy tiles, also adorn the interior of the Green Tomb, adding to its magnificence.